 Foundational and/or Beginner Books

 Each of these books aim to give you an overview of the whole world of fermented food and drinks.
 It’s generally best to start with one of these, as few books on specific foods will mention the others, or go indepth into the safety and chemistry of fermentation.
-Each of these books have their own strengths and weakness, in comparison to each other, which I’ll guide you through.

 The Art of Fermentation by Sandor Ellix Katz

 This book is referred to as the “bible” of fermentation.
 It is beyond thorough, but still accessible for beginners.
-Not only does it explain in detail the chemical processes behind fermentation, it also makes it clear that fermented foods have superior taste and texture.
+Not only does it explain in detail the chemical processes behind fermentation, but it also makes it clear that fermented foods have superior taste and texture.

 Wild Fermentation: The Flavor, Nutrition, and Craft of Live-Culture Foods, 2nd Edition By Sandor Ellix Katz